-Expediter Services, a leader in capacity solutions and ownership opportunities within the trucking industry, announced that a collaborative program with the Women In Trucking Association to create 150 women-owned businesses in transportation is now one third of the way toward reaching its initial goal.
-In welcoming its 50th entrepreneurial participant, the 150 Business Challenge further established its credentials as an effective and reliable platform that offers accessible financing as well as operational and business support for women who have an interest in a career path within the trucking industry.
+Expediter Services, a leader in capacity solutions and ownership opportunities within the trucking industry, is pleased to join the Women In Trucking Association in announcing that the collaborative initiative between the two organizations to create 150 women-owned businesses in transportation is fast-approaching 75 new trucking start-ups.
+In reaching the halfway mark in a little more than a year following the program’s official launch at Women In Trucking’s 2017 Accelerate Conference, the 150 Business Challenge has become a proven platform that offers accessible financing as well as operational and business support for women who have an interest in a career path within the trucking industry.

 About Expediter Services: A full-service, one-stop support company with expertise in financial services, relationship lending and general business support, Expediter Services has developed highly effective programs focused on creating opportunities for independent contract drivers and owner-operators in the trucking industry.
 ES features support in the areas of contract driver services, equipment finance, truck sales, management services and insurance services.
 In addition to serving as the leading provider of capacity in the expedited sector of trucking, ES also has built a strong network of independent contract drivers, owner-operators, fleet owners and partner carriers within the over-the-road, general trucking sector of the transportation industry.
 For more information on opportunities in expedited transportation, visit ExpediterServices.com.
 For information on opportunities in general trucking, visit SuccessInTrucking.com.